What to Expect When You Enter the U.S.

 Checking Your Documents upon Re-Entry

-Each time you re-enter the U.S. from outside of North America, your passport will be stamped with your date of entry, class of admission (F-1, J-1, H-1, etc.), and expiration date.
-It’s important that you check the passport stamp carefully for errors at the port of entry.
+Each time you re-enter the U.S. from outside of North America, you will be issued an I-94 entry record with the most recent date of entry, class of admission (F-1, J-1, H-1, etc.), and expiration date.
+It’s important that you check this electronic I-94 carefully for errors at the port of entry.
 If there are errors, respectfully notify the official of the error and request a correction.

-If a U.S. Customs and Border Protection officer determines that your documentation is incomplete when entering the U.S., you may be issued a Form I-515A and a date-specific passport entry stamp.
+If a U.S. Customs and Border Protection officer determines that your documentation is incomplete when entering the U.S., you may be issued a Form I-515A and a date-specific passport stamp.
 These documents will grant you temporary admission to the U.S. (generally for 30 days).
 If you receive a Form I-515A, you must contact the ISSO immediately as additional documentation from the ISSO is often required in order to respond to the I-515A by the deadline.
+ISSO will guide you on what steps to take based on your specific situation and documentation from CBP.
 Failure to submit the proper original documentation prior to the expiration date of your passport stamp will result in the termination of both your F-1 student status and your Student and Exchange Visitor Information System (SEVIS) record.

 If you notice any errors on your passport entry stamp after you have departed the U.S. port of entry, contact the ISSO.